Are you a participant?

 Investing in free tech tools can lift a great barrier in your Q&A sessions.
 Mainly because…

-• All questions are listed, no question gets lost.
+• All questions are listed so no question gets lost.

-• You can organise the questions by most popular, most recent and ones you’ve answered already.
+• You can organise the questions according to the most popular, most recent ones and the ones you've answered already.

 • Everyone can submit, not just the person who raises their hand.